✔️

 Versioning

-Concordia Compiler's versions are based on Semantic Versioning.
+Concordia Compiler's versions are based on .

-Although Semantic Versioning is conceived for APIs instead of for applications, we adopt a very similar convention.
+Although Semantic Versioning is conceived for s instead of for applications, we adopt a very similar convention.
 Thus, changes become predictable and you can know, from the version numbers, when a version is no more compatible with a previous version.

 Given a version MAJOR.MINOR.UPDATE: